LyuChangle2006/LyuChangle2006.github.io/_pages/learning.md

   * Basic Sports(B+)

-All Curriculum GPA: 4.15/4.30
+All Curriculum GPA: 4.17/4.30
-All Curriculum Weighted Average Score: 94.78/100
+All Curriculum Weighted Average Score: 95.1/100
-Ranked as #1/262 in the department of mathematics by Spring 2024.
+Ranked as #1/181 in the department of mathematics by Summer 2024.

 Prize and Scholarship